This Question Is About:

 However, I do have a question I am hoping you can help me with.
-As I said, I have always had an interest in diamonds, and want to become a rough diamond dealer in Africa.
-I am Australian, my wife is Zimbabwean, and my wife’s brother has been doing this in Zimbabwe for a little while now.
-But these diamonds have come from the Marange site where villagers found a rich diamond deposit and subsequently started mining.
+As I said, I have always had an interest in diamonds, and I want to become a rough diamond dealer in Africa.
+I am Australian, my wife is Zimbabwean, and my wife’s brother has been doing this in Zimbabwe for a little while now, but these diamonds have come from the Marange site where villagers found a rich diamond deposit and subsequently started mining.

-We both wish to pursue this as a long term career, and were wondering if you could provide us with any information on what is required and how to do it, in becomeing a licensed rough diamond dealer in Africa, and in particular, Zimbabwe, Botswana and South Africa.
+We both wish to pursue this as a long-term career, and were wondering if you could provide us with any information on what is required and how to do it, in becoming a licensed rough diamond dealer in Africa, and in particular, Zimbabwe, Botswana and South Africa.

 Basically, we wish to be able to do this in a long-term, sustainable manner that can satisfy any legal and moral requirements.

 It’s not like there is a form I can send you that you can fill out and boom you have a license.
 It is very complicated process.
-Call Claudia (my assistant) and set up a time we can talk.
+Call my assistant and set up a time we can talk.
 Have a great weekend!